ARM-software/CMSIS-View/Doc/EventRecorder/main.md

 # Content {#content}

 This user's guide contains the following chapters:
- - \subpage er_rev_history : lists EventRecorder releases
+ - \subpage er_rev_history : lists CMSIS-View releases
  - \subpage evr : explores the features and operation of the **Event Recorder** including configuration, technical data, and theory of operation.
  - \subpage ev_stat : describes how to use Event Statistics to create statistical data on code execution and power consumption.